EC528-Fall-2025/CNFS-Interposer/nfs-mount-to-guest-vm/README.md

 ## 6. Notes, troubleshooting and tips

 - If the VM cannot reach the host, verify the host IP and QEMU networking mode.
 Bridged networking or user-mode networking with port-forwarding may be necessary depending on how your VM is launched.
+[This guide](http://spad.uk/posts/really-simple-network-bridging-with-qemu/) is a really good reference to set up bridged networking with QEMU.

 - Check exported file permissions.
 If the VM user can't access files, temporarily relax permissions (e.g., `chmod 777`) while debugging.
 - Use `sudo exportfs -v` on the host to see the list of exported paths and allowed clients.
 - If you change `/etc/exports`, always run `sudo exportfs -ra` to reload exports.